microsoft/rest-api-fuzz-testing/docs/how-to-deploy.md

 <br/>

-Using a text editor of your choice, please update the `defaults.json` file with the values you determined in Step 3, and then re-run:
+Using a text editor of your choice, update the `defaults.json` file with the values you determined in Step 3, and then re-run:

 ```javascript